cirisus/Arknights-Proj/README.md

   Background & logo provided by Pixel-Dream.

-  SVG icons from google/Apple SF icons.
+  SVG icons from google/Apple SF/Bootstrap icons.
 All the icons are made to be used freely.